OpenRoberta/openroberta-lab/README.md

     https://github.com/OpenRoberta/ora-cc-rsc.git

 Please clone that directory.
 When the openrobertalab server is started, you have to supply the path to these resources (see below).
-If the resources are not available, everything works fine (writing programs, import, export, creating accounts, etc.), but running programs on real robots doesn' work, because the crosscompiler will fail.
+If the resources are not available, everything works fine (writing programs, import, export, creating accounts, etc.), but running programs on real robots doesn't work, because the crosscompiler will fail.

 Please also check our wiki for detailed installation instructions, development procedure, coding conventions and further reading.
 We also use the github issue tracking system.
 Please file issues in the main project **openroberta-lab**.